kapouer/matchdom/README.md

 By default an expression is replaced by its value, without affecting surrounding text, tag name, attribute, or node.

-This filter extends the selected range, first by changing the selected parent:
+This filter extends the selected range.

+First by changing the selected parent:

-- ``: empty string, default behavior, does not extend the selected parent, selects the expression only.
+- ``: empty selector, selects the expression and the adjacent text to it
-- `-`: selects the whole text node or attribute surrounding the expression
+- `-`: selects the content of the parent node containing the expression
 - `*`: the nth selected parent (one wildcard goes up one parent)
 - a css selector: the closest selected parent

-And then by extending to previous or next siblings of the selected parent, using `before` and `after` parameters:
+Second, by extending to previous or next siblings of the selected parent, using `before` and `after` parameters:

 - integer: counts the number of siblings to select (before or after).
 Empty text nodes are ignored.
 - selector: select siblings until they stop matching that selector.